ibm-cloud-docs/pattern-watson-speech-vision/service-management-design.md

 - Enable logging and alerting to DevOps tools.
 - manage and monitor customer x86 enterprise workloads
 - manage and monitor container workloads on IBM Cloud.
-- provide logs and audit tracks
+- provide infrastructure and platform logs and audit.

 ## Design considerations